Gateway Program (Northeast Corridor): Approval, funding, and start of construction under Biden

 With the inauguration of Joe Biden as U.S. President in January 2021, discussion resumed on funding the Gateway Program.
 Schumer, who had become Senate majority leader, said that month he was working with Transportation Secretary Pete Buttigieg's support to allocate $12 billion to the project.

-On May 28, 2021, the project was formally approved by the federal government.
+On May 28, 2021, the project was formally approved by the United States Department of Transportation.
 The Infrastructure Investment and Jobs Act, passed in November 2021, appropriated billions for projects like Gateway and other upgrades to the Northeast Corridor.
 The next month, the United States Army Corps of Engineers gave final approval.
 Early in 2022, the Federal Transit Administration upgraded the rating for the sought Federal Grant share of the tunnel to project, making it eligible for funding.

-In July 2022, New Jersey and New York officials each agreed to pay 25 per cent of the project's cost; under the agreement, federal officials would pay 50 per cent.
+In July 2022, New Jersey and New York officials each agreed to pay 25% of the project's cost; under the agreement, federal officials would pay 50%.
 On August 31, 2022, the Gateway Development Commission announced the new tunnels would be completed in 2035 at a total cost of $16.1 billion.
 Schumer said in December 2022 that construction would commence in 2023 with $292 million in federal funding, which Biden announced would be used to complete the Hudson Yards "tunnel box".
 In July 2023, the FTA promised a $6.88 billion grant, the largest transit grant that the federal government had ever given, and the grant was handed to the Gateway Development Corporation in July 2024.
-Another $3.8 billion grant was provided in November 2023; all told, $12 billion in federal funding for the $16 billion project was committed by the 2024 presidential election, bringing the project to a "point of no return".
+Another $3.8 billion grant was provided in November 2023; in total, $12 billion in federal funding for the $16 billion project was committed by the 2024 presidential election, bringing the project to a "point of no return".

-Construction began in 2023.
-As of 2025, various pieces are underway, including the Tonnelle Avenue overpass (completion is expected in October 2025); concrete casing near Hudson Yards (2026); Hudson River ground stabilization (March 2027); the Palisades tunnel approach on the New Jersey side (2027), and the Manhattan tunnel project on the New York side (October 2029).
-The tunnel is scheduled to open in 2035, with the rehabilitation of the existing North River Tunnels to be completed by 2038.
+Construction began in 2023 with various pieces underway as of 2025.
+The Tonnelle Avenue overpass was expected to be completed in October 2025, concrete casing near Hudson Yards is expected in 2026, Hudson River ground stabilization is projected by March 2027, the Palisades tunnel approach on the New Jersey side is expected to be completed in 2027, and the Manhattan tunnel project will clear a path on the New York side by October 2029.
+As of 2024, the tunnel is scheduled to open in 2035, with the rehabilitation of the existing North River Tunnels to be completed by 2038.